brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 This dashboard aggregates data from the 1st District Attorney’s Office's Action case management system, stored and shared by the Colorado District Attorneys’ Council (CDAC).

-To address issues of small sample size, the following measures were implemented:
+<a name="sample size"></a> To address issues of small sample size, the following measures were implemented:

 1. Some data points are presented annually instead of quarterly.
 2. When the quarterly measure is less than 20, we have taken a three month moving average.